Home

 Deep and inscrutable singular Name

-He spent a few days without a 'real' name before we called him Bandit (he looks like he's wearing a mask).
+When we first got him from the Rescue, we had no idea what to call him, so he spent a few days without a 'real' name before we decided on Bandit, because he looks like he's wearing a mask.

-Because we had to call him something meanwhile, he was affectionately nicknamed Munchkin, which of course immediately got shortened to Munchie.
+We had to call him something in the meantime, so he was affectionately nicknamed Munchkin, and that, of course, immediately got shortened to Munchie.
+Which was quite appropriate, really - he does love to eat!

 The nickname stuck, so although on his adoption papers he's officially named Bandit (which gives him a certain dignity among the local cat fraternity) he'll always be known as Munchie to us.